Sebasandtazz/OSTCode/README.md

 In addition to this code, I have included the pymeasure compatible library created smarttrigpi.py.
 This would have to be added to the pymeasure library.

+In order to set up the pi, make sure the correct peripherals are on.
+Using
+sudo raspi-config -> interface options -> enable all of [SSH, i2c, and SPI]

 **The following libraries are needed on the Pi**, it's possible I will make a package to install all of these, but if not:

 lgpio -> sudo apt install python3-lgpio